google/glazier/README.md

 *   Applies a base operating system
 *   Installs applications and configurations to said operating system

 Want to dive right in?
-See [here](docs) for documentation on how you can get started with Glazier in your environment.
+See [our docs site](https://google.github.io/glazier) for how you can get started with Glazier.

 ## Why Glazier?